Anatomiclab/GastroFLOW/README.md

 **Script outputs**:

-* **External_.csv**: *.csv* file which contains the triage list for External test data based on slide and tiled data.The file contains predicted score, predicted label, ground-truth label and items for confusion matrix (True Positive, False Positive, True Negative, False Negative).
+* **External_.csv**: *.csv* file which contains the triage list for External test data based on WSI and tiled data.The file contains predicted score, predicted label, ground-truth label and items for confusion matrix (True Positive, False Positive, True Negative, False Negative).

 To generate the triage list of cases, please use excel to sort according the prediction label (Positive, Suspect Positive and Negative), and the prediction score.